lukelavin/Cluebase/docs/_build/html/_sources/index.rst.txt

 J-Archive.
 If you notice any bad data that you believe should be removed from the database, you can contact me at llavin@purdue.edu.

+Cluebase is open-source and `available on Github`_!

 Cluebase was originally intended to be the backend for a personal project that allowed you to practice for the *Jeopardy!* online exam using previously aired clues.
 If I ever get around to doing that, I'll leave a link here.

 .. _J-Archive: www.j-archive.com
+.. _`available on Github`: github.com/lukelavin/cluebase

 General Info
 ===============